 "Lot's of people have it... something 25% of the adult community."

-"I've had for many years.
+"I've had genital herpes for many years.
 It's not a big deal.
 It's just a minor skin condition.
 I do things to suppress it like take medication and boost my immune system.
 But every now and then I get outbreaks."

 "You need to know this because when we get intimate, I will not be able to have sex during these outbreaks."

 Here's the hard part: "The big thing is...
-I can pass Herpes to you.
+I can pass herpes to you.
 There's a small chance because of something called asymptomatic shedding.
 The chances are like less than 3%, but you need to know."

 "I care about you a lot.
 I want to be completely honest and open with you.
 So I want you to think about this before we get more intimate."